PedroBaleroni/PedroBaleroni/README.md

 Interested in learning more

 - 💻 I have experience working with C++, Python, SQL, PHP(Laravel), Angular & some MODIFIED ASSEMBLY
-- 🔭 I’m currently working as a front-end
+- 🔭 I’m currently working as a BACK-END DEVELOPER
 - 🌱 I’m currently learning
   - Artificial Intelligence;
   - 3D Printing & PID;